etoMvom/masterThesis/README.md

 ## 📘 **Overview**

 This project explores the application of deep learning techniques for classifying biomedical abstracts into disease-related categories.
-Given the complexity of biomedical language and the presence of long sentences in abstracts, we utilize deep learning architectures such as **LSTM**, **GRU**, and **GRU + Bahdanau attention** to effectively capture nuances and dependencies within these texts.
+Given the complexity of biomedical language and the presence of long sentences in abstracts, we utilize deep learning architectures such as **LSTM**, **GRU**, and bidirectional **GRU + Bahdanau attention** to effectively capture nuances and dependencies within these texts.

 ## 🧪 **Motivation & Core Research Themes**